AnthoJack/f2838x_canopen/readme.md

 ### Configuration

-Core features of the CANopen protocol (defined in the CiA 301 file and implemented in the *CANopenNode/301* folder) are configured in the *canOpenC2000/OD.h* file.
-A basic example file has been recovered from *CANopenNode/examples*
+Core features of the CANopen protocol (defined in the CiA 301 document and implemented in the *CANopenNode/301* folder) are configured in the *canOpenC2000/OD.h* file.
+A basic *OD.c/h* file has been recovered from *CANopenNode/examples*.
+Other CANopen feature extensions (defined in the CiA 30X documents) have been implemented in the corresponding *CANopenNode/30X* folders and can be used by the stack if the configuration says so

 Currently disabled extensions of CANopen (Default configuration overrides are made in the *CO_driver_target.h* file):

-* LSS
+* LSS (CiA 305)
     * Allows the CANopen nodes in a network to be configured by other nodes.
 For testing and in simple networks, it might be simpler to leave this one out
     * Disabled by setting `#define CO_CONFIG_LSS 0`
-* LED
+* LED (CiA 303)
-    * Allows for a LED to be controlled through CANopen Disabled by setting `#define CO_CONFIG_LEDS 0`
+    * Allows for a LED to be controlled through CANopen
+    * Disabled by setting `#define CO_CONFIG_LEDS 0`

 ## CCS